Drill4J/example-js-selenium-mocha/README.md

     - open [./test-environment/drill4j-services](./test-environment/drill4j-services) in terminal
     - execute `docker-compose up -d`

+    > WARNING:
+    > - This is not definitive configuration for Drill4J services.
+Please refer to documentation on <https://drill4j.github.io> and find settings appropriate for your needs
+    >
+    > - Drill4J services have to be deployed separately from your test project, these files are added here just for example's sake

 2. Run TodoMVC app version

     - open [./test-environment/app](./test-environment/app) in terminal